 Within the head are small cavities or spaces referred to as sinuses, and they primarily serve as drainage for venous blood.
 Some are found within the cranial bones and others, in soft tissues of the head.
-Several of such sinuses are located within the dura mater (the dura mater is bilaminar membrane which is also called pachymeninx and it is one of the three coverings of the brain that constitute the cranial meninges), and includes superior sagittal sinus, inferior sagittal sinus, straight sinus, occipital sinus, transverse sinuses, cavernous sinus, basilar sinus, superior petrosal sinuses, inferior petrosal sinuses, and the sigmoid sinuses.
+Several of such sinuses are located within the dura mater (a bilaminar membrane, also called pachymeninx, that is one of the three coverings of the brain constituting the cranial meninges).
+They include the:

 - basilar sinus

 - inferior petrosal sinuses